Jordan is an amazing country! I never expected to see so much diverse beauty in this Middle-Eastern country.

 What can I say – it is definitely not Thailand, but it is cheaper than Sweden. 🙂

 You will have to negotiate haaard when buying souvenirs.
-I remember I was buying Dead Sea Salt for my mom as a present and the pack was something about 5$ (already bargained).
+I remember I was buying Dead Sea Salt for my mom as a present and the pack was something around US $5 (already bargained).
 But that same Dead Sea Salt can be bought in a pharmacy for way cheaper!
 Makes no sense to me.

-NOTE: All the prices are +16% tax, just like in the US and it is not written on the price tag.
-Keep in mind that I am not talking about touristic shops where you can negotiate, the rule applies to supermarkets, tech stores, etc.
+NOTE: All the prices do not include the +16% tax, just like in the US and it is not written on the price tag.
+Keep in mind that I am not talking about tourist shops where you can negotiate; the rule applies to supermarkets, tech stores, etc.

 Tipping in Jordan

-We have left about 10% tip to our guide and a driver each.
+We left about a 10% tip for our guide and driver, each.
 It is common to leave a 5-10% tip in a restaurant (if a service charge was not added already).

 Currency of Jordan

-The currency is Jordanian Dinar (JOD) and at the publishing date 1 JOD = 1,4 USD and 1 JOD=1,3 EUR.
+The currency is Jordanian Dinar (JOD) and at the publishing date 1 JOD = US $1.40 and 1 JOD=1,3 EUR.

 Please consult your up-to-date currency exchange rate here.